claudiu-bele/Mesh-Data-Model/README.md

 - `targetIconUrl` Text, icon url for the relation B -> A
 - `description` : Text, can be markdown
 - `parentLinkTypeId`: Text matching `LinkType.id`.
 For backups it will be the user's id, for public use "public"
 - `userId`: Text matching `User.id`.
 For backups it will be the user's id, for public use "public"
 - `created`: DateTime, can be string repr or int
 - `updated`: DateTime, can be string repr or int

+### Worlds
+Worlds are a way to split your library into distinct semantic worlds.
+- `id`: Text
+- `name`: Text, the name
+#### Optional
+- `subTitle`: Text, subtitle
+- `description` : Text, can be markdown
+- `imageUrl` : Text, icon actually
+- `userId`: Text matching `User.id`.
+For backups it will be the user's id, for public use "public"
+- `created`: DateTime, can be string repr or int
+- `updated`: DateTime, can be string repr or int